-Marc Perrin is the founder and managing partner of The Roxborough Group, a privately held real estate investment firm headquartered in San Francisco that is currently raising Roxborough Fund III, L.P.
-Marc previously spent 16 years at Starwood Capital Group where he was a managing director and most recently co-headed Starwood's U.S. real estate investing.
-He was also a member of the investment committee for Starwood's private funds and public mortgage REIT.
+Marc Perrin is the founder and managing partner of The Roxborough Group, a privately held real estate investment firm headquartered in San Francisco.
+Prior to founding Roxborough in 2013, Marc was a managing director at Starwood Capital Group where he co-headed Starwood's U.S. real estate investing and was a member of the investment committee for Starwood's private funds and the external manager of Starwood's public mortgage REIT.
 Before Starwood, he was an investment banker at Salomon Brothers Inc in the real estate corporate finance group and he started his career working for Bramalea Limited, a large Canadian real estate developer.
 Both at Starwood and at The Roxborough Group, he has been involved in many joint venture transactions and although he has been primarily on the investor side, he also has experience on the sponsor side.
 He received his bachelor's degree from UC Berkeley and an M.B.A. from The Anderson School at UCLA.
+Marc is a policy advisory board member at the Fisher Center for Real Estate and Urban Economics at the University of California at Berkeley and a member of the Urban Land Institute where he was previously a trustee.